-The Company owns approximately 99.17% of White Cliffs Pipeline, and the remaining interests are held by two unaffiliated parties.
-Each of these parties has the right to increase its ownership interest to 24.5% by purchasing additional interests from the Company.
+At June 30, 2010, the Company owned 99.17% of White Cliffs Pipeline, and the remaining interests were held by two unaffiliated parties.
+Each of these parties had the right to increase its ownership interest to 24.5% by purchasing additional interests from the Company.
 In May 2010, both parties notified the Company of their intent to exercise these rights.
-A closing date for these transactions has not yet been determined.
-According to the terms of its credit agreements, the Company will be required to use the proceeds from these transactions to repay debt.
+The transactions closed during September 2010; subsequent to the closing of these transactions, the Company owns 51% of White Cliffs Pipeline.